ruiying-ocean/cgeniepy/docs/source/about.rst

 How was this package created?
 --------------------------------
-I use cGENIE in my PhD and I have the highest demand to efficiently analyse the model results as my wish.
+I used cGENIE in my PhD and I needed to efficiently analyse the model results as my wish.

 Citation
 ------------------
-You can cite this preprint (https://www.researchsquare.com/article/rs-3967633/v1).
+You can cite this peer-reviewed paper:

+Ying, R. (2024). cgeniepy: A Python package for analysing cGENIE Earth System Model output.
+Journal of Open Source Software, 9(101), 6762. https://doi.org/10.21105/joss.06762